 5. Market on Social Media

-Social media marketing is entirely free (unless you outsource it) and it’s an excellent way to build and nurture relationships with customers.
-It can also help you connect with new users thanks to sharing, Facebook recommendations and algorithms that share what your friends are up to with their friends or followers.
+Social media marketing is entirely free — unless you outsource it — and it’s an excellent way to build and nurture relationships with customers.
+It can also help you connect with new users thanks to sharing, recommendations, and feeds that share what people are up to with their friends or followers.
 Social media can have a unique effect on your business when it comes to brand awareness.
 The use of multiple social platforms helps to create a lasting and cumulative impression of your product as potential customers come into contact with your posts, sites, product pages, and promotions.

 6. Put Influencers to Work for You

-Email marketing is a cornerstone part of ecommerce marketing and if you don’t think it can be effective, you’re wrong.
-With great visuals and great copywriting, you can deliver targeted suggestions, product announcements and discount offers to an audience who is already interested in your product.
+Email marketing is a cornerstone of ecommerce marketing, and if you don’t think it can be effective, you’re wrong.
+With great visuals and outstanding copywriting, you can deliver targeted suggestions, product announcements, and discount offers to an audience who is already interested in your product.

 8. Create a Shoppable Instagram

-Pay-per-click (PPC) advertising uses on a bidding system, where you bid for user placements and then you pay when individual users take these actions (like clicks or conversions).
-This can cost more than the previous options, but it also lets you be more aggressive in targeting your audience and putting your products in front of them.
+PPC advertising uses a bidding system where you bid for user placements and then you pay when individual users take actions, like clicks or conversions.
+This can cost more than the previous low-cost options listed, but it also lets you be more aggressive in targeting your audience and putting your products in front of them.
 Below are four of the most popular strategies.

 The Google Search Network allows you to show your ads to users actively searching for the keywords you’ve selected.
 For example, if you own a landscaping business, you can bid to have your ad show up every time a user types in “Landscaper in Tallahassee.”
-AdWords can help you connect with users who are actively searching for certain products or services, meaning they’re further along in the research or buying cycle, making AdWords a valuable system to invest in.
+AdWords can help you connect with users who are actively searching for specific products or services, meaning they’re further along in the research or buying cycle, making AdWords a valuable system to invest in.
 These “ text ads” are marked with a small “Ad” tag next to the site URL.

-There’s a lot of strategy that comes into play when it comes to Google AdWords, so consulting an expert agency (like us!) can help make sure your money is well allocated to yield high returns.
+There are a lot of strategies that come into play when advertising through Google AdWords.
+Consulting an expert marketing agency can help ensure the money spent will yield high returns.

 10. Facebook & Instagram Ads

-These ads work differently than AdWords.
+However, these ads work differently than Google AdWords.
 Instead of targeting users by search intent and showing them ads when they’re looking for you, you target users based on different qualities like age, interest, and location to introduce them to your product.
-It’s inbound marketing at it’s finest, and it’s a great way to create demand and introduce users to your products.
+It’s inbound marketing at its finest, and it’s a great way to create demand and introduce users to your products.

 11. Promoted Pins